Recep Akdağ: Life and career

 Akdağ was born on 8 May 1960 in Erzurum, the son of Yahya Akdağ and his wife Zekiye.
 He completed his primary and secondary education in Erzurum, and his high school education in Ankara at Atatürk High School.

 He graduated from Faculty of Medicine at Atatürk University in 1984, becoming a medical doctor and going on to an academic career in the field of medicine.
 He performed his obligatory service as a practitioner in Karabük for two years.
 In 1990, Akdağ became Child Health and Diseases Specialist in the Medical Faculty of the Atatürk University.

 In September 1991, Akdağ commenced studies on molecular biology techniques and especially on polymerase chain reaction (PCR) at King's College London School of Medicine in London, United Kingdom.
 He completed his studies in November 1992, and returned to Turkey.

-He initiated the studies of "Diagnosis of Tuberculosis with PCR through making contributions to the establishment of the first Molecular DNA laboratory in the Eastern Anatolia Region through a research project" in line with these studies.
+He initiated the studies of "Diagnosis of Tuberculosis with PCR through making contributions to the establishment of the first Molecular DNA laboratory in the Eastern Anatolia region through a research project" in line with these studies.

 In 1992, he became an assistant professor in the Child Health and Diseases Main Branch of the Medical Faculty of Atatürk University.
 Akdağ received the title of associate professor in 1994, and the title of professor in 1999.
 He completed the "Gene Therapy" course successfully held at the Karolinska Institutet in Sweden in 1998.

 Between 1994 and 1998, he worked as Deputy Chief Doctor, Procurement Commission Head and Deputy Editor of the Medical Bulletin in the Research Hospital of the Medical Faculty of Atatürk University.
-He was the Deputy Head of the Atatürk University's Biotechnological Implementation and Research Center between 1997-2000, a member of the Medical Faculty of Atatürk University-University of Pittsburgh Cooperation Committee between 1998-2000, a member of the Transfusion Committee between 1998-2002, a member of the Commission of Pharmaceuticals, a member of the Ethical Committee and head of the Pharmaceuticals Research Committee.
+He was the Deputy Head of the Atatürk University's Biotechnological Implementation and Research Center between 1997 and 2000, a member of the Medical Faculty of Atatürk University-University of Pittsburgh Cooperation Committee between 1998 and 2000, a member of the Transfusion Committee between 1998 and 2002, a member of the Commission of Pharmaceuticals, a member of the Ethical Committee and head of the Pharmaceuticals Research Committee.

 He is a founding member and board member of the Erzurum Branch of the National Pediatrics Association, a member of the Turkish Pediatric Hematology Association and a member of the Turkish Hematology Association.

 He has about 100 scientific articles and announcements.
 About 20 of these are of international character.
 The number of attributions included in Citation Index is 16.
 He gave speeches and took part as chairman in various meetings and symposia.

 He won the Prize of the Article of the Year from the Chamber of Doctors of İstanbul in 1996.

 Recep Akdağ worked as a lecturer in pediatrics and deputy chief physician of Atatürk University's Research Hospital before being elected to parliament representing Erzurum on 3 November 2002.

 On 18 November 2002, Akdağ was appointed Minister of Health.
 As well as the day-to-day running of the public health system, he has had to deal with a number of issues including: